JulianDeclercq/manga-to-epub-scraper/README.md

 - Downloads chapters from the specified range.
 - Splits landscape images into multiple pages.
 - Creates one EPUB file per chapter.

+## Planned Features
+As the repository name suggest, I plan to make this script more generic in the close future, allowing users to input their own sources and url patterns so it can be used for different mangas.

 ## Installation